Uncapped Mason in NI squad for final qualifiers

 Mason is the only new face to the Northern Ireland set-up.
 Born in England, she represented Gibraltar in February's friendlies but has now switched allegiance to Northern Ireland, for which she qualifies through her maternal grandfather who was born in Ballymena.

-She had two spells with Watford and has also played for Chelsea, Milwall Lionesses, Yeovil Town and London City Lionesses before the midfielder joined Lewes in 2021.
+She had two spells with Watford and has also played for Chelsea, Millwall Lionesses, Yeovil Town and London City Lionesses before the midfielder joined Lewes in 2021.

 Northern Ireland will play Luxembourg on Friday, 2 September before closing their campaign in Latvia on Tuesday, 6 September.